donishadsmith/neurocaps/README.md

 This package was initially inspired by a co-activation patterns implementation in mtorabi59's [pydfc](https://github.com/neurodatascience/dFC) package.

 # Installation

-To install, use your preferred terminal:
+To install neurocaps, follow the instructions below using your preferred terminal.

-**Installation using pip:**
+### For a standard installation from PyPi:
 ```bash

 pip install neurocaps

 ```

-For Windows, pybids will not install by default to avoid installation error if long path is not enabled, to install it you can use the following command:
+**Windows Users**

+To avoid installation errors related to long paths not being enabled, pybids will not be installed by default.
+To include pybids in your installation, use:

 ```bash